Table of Contents

 So, something to look for, something to ask about if you have a vacant property that you bring into a new property manager.

-We’ve found a great tenant.
-We want to keep that great tenant.
+We’ve found a great resident.
+We want to keep that great resident.
 Some property managers will charge a renewal fee.

 So, we do a lot of work, about 120 days out before the lease is coming to an end, the end of the lease term, to where we are looking, again, at comparable listings in the area, what we think that new renewed term, what the rent should be, whether it should be increased or whether it should stay the same based on the market.